jcurl/RJCP.DLL.CrashReporter/README.md

 collectors, so that when the time comes, it is called to dump the data to disk.

 Create your own `ICrashProvider` and then add it to the list of providers.

+## Example Code

+For a minimalistic example of how to get it working in your own project, see the project `CrashReportApp`, which shows how to configure the application configuration file for .NET 4.x for both a watchdog and tracing, and how to configure the `LogSource` explicitly for .NET Core 3.1 without having to use complicated dependency injection.

+## Dependencies

+This library also depends on my `RJCP.Diagnostics.Trace` library to provide a unified logging experience between .NET Framework and .NET Core.